TrueSparrowSystems/UniCache/README.md

 Moreover, they have differences in implementation behaviour too.
 Thus changing from one cache engine to another becomes difficult as all the usages need to be revisited.
 PLG Works Cache solves the problem by providing common wrapper methods for memcached, redis and in-memory caching engines.

-Also, you do not need to worry breaking changes of the core packages between their major updates as PLG Works Cache will handle them.
+Also, you do not need to worry about breaking changes of the core packages between their major updates as PLG Works Cache will handle them.

 ## Prerequisites
 - [Node.js](https://nodejs.org/en/) (>= version 6)